daffidwilde/edo/docs/how-to/new_column.rst

 have the freedom to do that.

-One of the key benefits of how individuals are represented and operated on in GeneticData is that the GA will behave in exactly the same way regardless of what's actually in the dataframe its acting on.
+One of the key benefits of how individuals are represented and operated on in Edo is that the GA will behave in exactly the same way regardless of what's actually in the dataframe its acting on.
 That means you can use any distribution(s) to generate individuals -- including one that samples the names of farm animals from a list according to some probability distribution.